fenago/ml-scikit-keras-tensorflow/labs/lab_19.md

 the virtual machines, handling container orchestration (even with the help of Kubernetes), taking care of TF Serving configuration, tuning and monitoring---all of this can be a full-time job.
 Fortunately, some service providers can take care of all this for you.
-In this chapter we will use Google Cloud AI Platform because it's the only platform with TPUs today, it supports TensorFlow 2, it offers a nice suite of AI services (e.g., AutoML, Vision API, Natural Language API), and it is the
+In this lab we will use Google Cloud AI Platform because it's the only platform with TPUs today, it supports TensorFlow 2, it offers a nice suite of AI services (e.g., AutoML, Vision API, Natural Language API), and it is the